nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

        Host<<Device      [label="get report: value 1600, SUCCESS"];

     Data from the host can be forwarded through a USB dongle to the connected device.
-    The device must act as a Bluetooth LE peripheral in such case.
+    The device must act as a Bluetooth® LE peripheral in such case.

 Setting a configuration value of a device, forwarded by the dongle to a paired device
     .. msc::